 Brown 88, Penn 89

 The Bears returned to the court Saturday as they hosted Penn at home.
 Brown ultimately lost in a heartbreaker at the buzzer, falling to the Quakers 89-88.
-Lilly Jr. hit a three with five seconds remaining to give the Bears a one point lead, but Penn converted on a game-winning floater four seconds later to take the win.
+Bruno took a one-point advantage when Lilly Jr. hit a three with just five seconds left on the clock, but Penn scored four seconds later to take home a victory.

 Lilly, whose 20 points set the pace for Brown, was aided by a strong performance by Friday, who contributed 19 points and six rebounds.
-Choh added 15 points, nine rebounds and nine assists, while Kimo Ferrari ’24 tied his career-high of 12 points — at one point, Ferrari was shooting 4-for-4 from behind the three-point line.
+Choh added 15 points, nine rebounds and nine assists, while Kimo Ferrari ’24 repeated his career-high of 12 points.
+For part of the match, Ferrari shot 4-for-4 from behind the three-point line.

 The game was a physical contest — Wojcik exited early in the second half after a tough fall, Choh suffered a finger injury heading into the final six minutes of the game and Ferrari briefly went down halfway through the second half due to an ankle injury.